Personalized Two-sided Dose Interval: Application

-In our analysis, we implemented the proposed direct method, which corresponds to \HL{(D-Joint)} in the simulation study, as follows.
+In our analysis, we implemented the proposed direct method, which corresponds to \HL{(Direct)} in the simulation study, as follows.
 We split the sample into two sets, with $1000$ patients in the training set $\mathcal{D}_{\text{train}}$ and $407$ patients in the test set $\mathcal{D}_{\text{test}}$.
 We repeated the split $100$ times, and for each iteration, we used the training set to estimate the PDI, and the test set to evaluate the estimated PDI.
 Using the training set, we estimated the propensity score based on the linear regression model of $\log(A)$ on $\bX$ with normal error and the dose-probability curve based on the logistic regression model of $R$ on $A$, $A^2$, and $\bX$, which are denoted by $\widehat{e}$ and $\widehat{\mu}$, respectively.
-We note that $\log(A)$ was used in the propensity score model because it suggested better model diagnostics; see Section \ref{sec:supp:Data} for details.
-We then estimate the PDI from the ERM \eqref{eq-ERM} where the hyperparameters were chosen based on the same cross-validation procedure as in the simulation study except that we considered the range of $\gamma \in \{2^0,2^2,2^4\}$.
-The probability level $\alpha$ was chosen from $\{0.6,\ldots,0.7 \}$.
-For comparison, we also implemented the indirect method using the same parametric model, which corresponds to \HL{(Ind-Para)} in the simulation study.
+We note that $\log(A)$ was used in the propensity score model because it suggested better model diagnostics; see Section \ref{sec:supp:Data-Warfarin} for details.
+We then estimate the PDI from the ERM \eqref{eq-ERM} where the hyperparameters were chosen based on the same procedure as in the simulation study.
+The probability level $\alpha$ was chosen from $\{0.6,0.65,0.7 \}$.
+For comparison, we also implemented the two indirect methods \HL{(Ind-Para)} and \HL{(Ind-Ens)} considered in the simulation study.

 In Table \ref{tab:Data}, we report the proportion of producing an invalid PDI and the classification performance measures that were used in the simulation.
-First, we find that the proportion of invalid PDI estimates occurs more often in the indirect method compared to the direct method, but the proportion of invalid estimates was negligible.
-Second, the classification performance measures generally suggest that the direct method yields more accurate estimates.
-Specifically, the direct method uniformly shows higher accuracy, F1 score, MCC, and recall measures.
-In terms of Cohen's kappa, the direct method exhibits better performance at higher $\alpha$.
-On the other hand, the direct method performs worse in terms of precision; however, as discussed in the simulation, precision may not be a proper evaluation criterion.
+First, we find that the proportion of invalid PDI estimates follows a similar pattern to the simulation study: invalid PDI estimates are more frequent with the indirect methods than with the direct method.
+Second, the classification performance measures suggest that the direct method yields more accurate estimates.
+Specifically, the direct method uniformly shows higher values.
 Combining all results from both simulation and data analysis, the direct method can be a valuable tool for practitioners seeking to determine the therapeutic dose of warfarin.

 We conclude the data analysis by providing the summary of the PDI estimates obtained from the proposed direct method at $\alpha = 0.7$.
 Table \ref{tab:Data-2} summarizes the relationship between the PDI estimates and two covariates, age and gender.
 In terms of age, we find that the PDI interval is wider for younger patients and narrower for older patients.
 This result is consistent with previous medical studies which have established a negative correlation between age and the therapeutic dose range of warfarin \citep{Warfarin_Age2014, Warfarin_Age2018}.
 In terms of gender, we find that the PDI interval is wider for female patients, but the relationship between gender and the therapeutic warfarin dose range remains uncertain based on previous medical studies.
 Some studies did not find significant differences in the therapeutic warfarin dose range between male and female patients \citep{Warfarin_Gender1, Warfarin_Gender2}, while others suggested that gender is an important factor, especially for Asian patients \citep{Warfarin_Gender_Significant1, Warfarin_Gender_Significant2}.
 Our analysis, which only included Asian patients, seems to support the latter view.
 However, more research is needed to establish the role of gender in determining the therapeutic dose of warfarin.